 Why do I love Augusta Georgia Old Homes built before 1950?

-I could say it is because I like the pleasing and diverse architecture like federal, Greek Revival, Italianate, Second Empire, Folk Victorian, Colonial Revival, Queen Anne, Neoclassical Revival, English Vernacular Revival, Italian Renaissance Revival, Prairie Style, Craftsman, and Spanish Colonial Revival.
+I could say it is because I like the pleasing and diverse architecture Augusta Georgia Old Homeslike Federal, Greek Revival, Italianate, Second Empire, Folk Victorian, Colonial Revival, Queen Anne, Neoclassical Revival, English Vernacular Revival, Italian Renaissance Revival, Prairie Style, Craftsman, and Spanish Colonial Revival

 But let me be more specific and start out with the front porch.
 The old house I live in is in the Augusta neighborhood of Kissingbower and has a large, covered front porch.
 It is large enough to contain four chairs and several plants.
 I have a gargoyle named Emmett that sits on the wide porch railing.
 I can wave at my neighbor and watch the sunrise in the east.
 I feel part of my neighborhood.